 Try and keep a good sense of humour.

-Try and keep your sense of humour during both you moments of investment triumph and at the times when your falling asset values and stock prices are causing you grief.
+Try and keep your sense of humour during both your moments of investment triumph and during the times when falling asset values and stock prices are causing you grief.
 Remember if you have followed my tips above you should not have put all you money in any one investment, and so hopefully not all your investments will be down at the same time.
 As that song goes in the Life of Brian…try to “always look on the bright side of life”.
 If you find yourself yelling at the dog and pulling the arms off your teddy bear, then perhaps active investing is not for you.

 A quick note on the good, bad and ugly sources of stock market advice.